baidakovil/wbmon/README.md

     ```
 * Open link in browser, authorize your Google account, copy code and paste it to console.
 You'll see `sheets.googleapis.com-python.json` file in project folder.
 This step should be passed once for given `client_secret.json` file.

     *Notice*: with *Publishing status* set to *Testing*, token will expire after 7 days.
-Unfortunately, I can't manage authorization after setting *Publishing status* to *Production*, though this documented to be OK.
+Unfortunately, I could not manage authorization after setting *Publishing status* to *Production*, though this documented to be OK.
 Hope you'll be more lucky, if you need more than 7 days of continuous work.

 [Test users]: /docs/test_users.png